omicreativedev/go-quickstart/README.md

 ---
 ![Part 4](https://github.com/omicreativedev/go-quickstart/blob/main/images/part_4.png?raw=true "Part 4")

-Function Declaration Syntax
+#Function Declaration Syntax

-In Go, functions are declared using the func keyword followed by a name, parameters in parentheses, and optional return types.
+In Go, functions are declared using the ```func``` keyword followed by a name, parameters in parentheses, and optional return types.
 Functions can accept multiple parameters of different types, and parameters can be grouped that share the same type declaration.

+Go is compiled, so function order doesn't matter.
+There are no specific function placement rules.
+Functions can be declared anywhere in the package, above or below a function call.

 Source: [Go - Function declarations](https://go.dev/ref/spec#Function_declarations)